code-423n4/2022-10-traderjoe-findings/README.md

 - Leave a comment for the judge on any reports you consider to be particularly high quality.
 (These reports will be awarded on a curve.)
 - Add the `sponsor disputed` label to any reports that you think should be *completely* disregarded by the judge, i.e. the report contains no valid findings at all.

-## Once de-duping and labelling is complete
+## Once labelling is complete

-When you have marked all duplicates and labelled all findings, drop the C4 team a note in your private Discord backroom channel and let us know you've completed the sponsor review process.
+When you have labelled all findings, drop the C4 team a note in your private Discord backroom channel and let us know you've completed the sponsor review process.
 At this point, we will pass the repo over to the judge, and they'll get to work while you work on mitigation.

 ## Share your mitigation of findings

 *Note: this section does not need to be completed in order to move to the judging phase.
 You can continue work on mitigations while judging is occurring and even beyond that.
 Ultimately we won't publish the final audit report until you give us the ok.*

-For each non-duplicate finding which you have confirmed, you will want to mitigate the issue before the contest report is made public.
+For each finding which you have confirmed, you will want to mitigate the issue before the contest report is made public.

 As you undertake that process, we request that you take the following steps: